ric6121824/pa2_stmw/README.md

 ## **Programming Assignment 2 Documentation**

 ### **Overview**
-This project implements a **Lucene-based search engine** that supports **spatial filtering**.
+This assigned project requires and implements a **Lucene-based search engine** that supports **spatial filtering**.
 The system allows users to search for items based on textual queries and restrict results based on **geographical coordination** using a **bounding box and precise distance filtering**.
 The backend uses **MySQL** for storing item data, which is indexed using Apache Lucene.

 ---